-Take care of your voice.
+2. Take care of your voice.

-Whatever you do, don’t overexert yourself!
+As a vocalist, your instrument is also a muscle—meaning it requires regular, consistent exercise.
+And like any part of your body, your voice is also prone to injury.
+As you familiarize yourself with what your instrument needs, try out the potions and remedies favored by professional singers: light teas, honey, lemon, and ginger.
+But whatever you do, don’t overexert yourself!
 Yelling, screeching, or singing without proper breath support will jeopardize your ability to sing or even speak.
 Your voice is your money maker.
 Don’t go for broke.

-Share your work and develop a following.
+5. Share your work and develop an online following.

 Do you write your own rock songs, or are you a pop cover artist?
-YouTube and Soundcloud are common sites for singer-songwriters to put their ideas out into the world (some artists are even launching careers on Instagram or Vine!)
+Singer-songwriters often use YouTube and Soundcloud to distribute their work, while others have launching careers on Instagram or TikTok.
 Use social media to spread your work far and wide.
 Look at the flourishing careers of hardworking talents like Todrick Hall, Karmin, and even Justin Bieber, who backed up their artistic vision with relentless digital promotion of their work—and perseverance.
 Most such success stories began with a camera, a singular talent, and access to the web.

-Follow your heart.
+6. Follow your heart.

 Are you looking to be the next Barbra Streisand?
 The next Beyoncé?
 Or even the next Luciano Pavarotti?
 As with any career, you have to follow your passion, set specific goals, and carve out your own path.
 Look at the journeys of your favorite singer idols and work as hard as they do!
-But keep in mind no two careers can be the same.
+But keep in mind, no two careers can be the same.
 Be patient.
 Persevere.
 Pay attention to your instincts, work with the people who will help fulfill your vision of singing success, and whatever happens, don’t be afraid!
 (And breathe.
 It helps your diaphragm!)